New Thought: Movement

 New Thought publishing and educational activities reach approximately 2.5 million people annually.
-The largest New Thought-oriented denomination is the Japanese Seicho-no-Ie. Other belief systems within the New Thought movement include Jewish Science, Religious Science/Centers for Spiritual Living and Unity.
+The largest New Thought-oriented denomination is Seicho-No-Ie, which was founded by Masaharu Taniguchi in Japan.
+Other belief systems within the New Thought movement include Jewish Science, Religious Science/Centers for Spiritual Living and Unity.
 Past denominations have included Psychiana and Father Divine.

 Religious Science operates under three main organizations: the Centers for Spiritual Living; the Affiliated New Thought Network; and Global Religious Science Ministries.
 Ernest Holmes, the founder of Religious Science, stated that Religious Science is not based on any "authority" of established beliefs, but rather on "what it can accomplish" for the people who practice it.
 The Science of Mind, authored by Ernest Holmes, while based on a philosophy of being "open at the top", focuses extensively on the teachings of Jesus Christ.

 Unity, founded by Charles and Myrtle Fillmore, identifies itself as "Christian New Thought", focused on "Christian idealism", with the Bible as one of its main texts, although not interpreted literally.
 The other core text is Lessons in Truth by H. Emilie Cady.
-The Universal Foundation for Better Living, or UFBL, was founded in 1974 by Johnnie Colemon in Chicago, Illinois after breaking away from the Unity Church for "blatant racism".
+The Universal Foundation for Better Living, or UFBL, was founded in 1974 by Johnnie Colemon in Chicago, Illinois, after breaking away from the Unity Church for "blatant racism".